 Studies show that one of the best stress relievers is exercise.
 Start moving your body regularly.
 If you can get outside to do this, even better.
 The fresh air, sunshine and being in nature will be wonderful for you.
 Go for a brisk walk whenever you’re feeling stressed.
 It really does work.

 Take Some Time for Yourself

 There are periods in our lives when we spend a lot of time, focus and attention on others.
 Especially as women ~ we are caretakers, carpool drivers, cooks, bottle washers, and the list goes on.
 Perhaps you are even involved in building a business or volunteering.
 At busy times like these that take a lot of our energy, attention and time, it’s easy to forget about ourselves, or put our own personal needs last.
 Make an effort to spend at least a little bit of “me” time each and every day.
 It can be something simple like a bubble bath or going outside and watching the sunset.
 Even ten minutes spent relaxing and doing something completely selfish can be a great way to decompress and destress.
 I think this is so important, I wrote a book about it ~ The Little Black Book of Sassy and Blissful Suggestions.
 I guarantee you’ll love it.
-You can purchase on Amazon here.
+You can purchase our new updated version here.